List of chained-brand hotels

-Marriott International, headquartered in Bethesda, Maryland outside of Washington, D.C., is the world's largest hotel chain.
+Marriott International, headquartered in Bethesda, Maryland outside of Washington, D.C., is the world's largest hotel chain by number of rooms.

 This is the list of chain-branded hotels around the world.
 This is a listing of some of the major hotel brands worldwide.
 The hotel groups may directly own the hotels, or operate them through a franchise or management agreement.